 On first impressions, we were very impressed.
 Stunning beaches, the crystal-clear water you would expect from the Caribbean, an abundance of restaurants, and what looked to be plenty of nightlife options stretching along the main street of 5th Avenue.
 We loved it straight away, and knew we were going to have a great time.

 But what about gay Playa del Carmen?
-With so much on offer for your general holidaymakers, did Playa del Carmen have anything to offer LGBT tourists?
+With so much on offer for your general holidaymakers, did Playa del Carmen have anything to offer LGBTQ+ travellers in Mexico?

-Whilst researching ‘gay Playa del Carmen’ it seemed that there wasn’t really anything LGBT specific available, other than one bar/club (Club 69 – see below) that we kept reading about.
+Whilst researching ‘gay Playa del Carmen’ it seemed that there wasn’t really anything LGBTQ+ specific available….

-Upon arrival, we realised that the reason for this was that Playa del Carmen is such a friendly and welcoming place to all tourists, and as a result, everything from bars to beaches is integrated.
+However, we quickly realised that the reason for this was that Playa del Carmen is such a gay friendly and welcoming place to all tourists, and as a result, everything from bars to beaches is integrated.

-Gay tourists are welcomed in all the bars, and you will find gay tourists scattered along all the beachfront where they can feel just as comfortable as their straight counterparts.
+Just like in Cancun (see our Cancun Gay Guide), gay tourists are welcomed in all the bars, and you will find gay tourists scattered along all the beachfront where they can feel just as comfortable as their straight counterparts.

 But after spending almost 2 weeks in Playa del Carmen, we found that scratching the surface a little bit deeper revealed a lot more on offer than just one club.